contributte/console/.docs/README.md

       - Contributte\Console\Helper\ContainerHelper
 ```

-In fact in console mode / SAPI mode is no http request and thus no URL address.
-This inconvenience you have to solve by yoursolve.
+In fact in SAPI (CLI) mode there is no http request and thus no URL address.
+This inconvenience you have to solve by yourselve.
+Well, via `console.url` option.

 ```yaml
 console: